karthikeyan23/karthikeyan23.github.io/_posts/2018-05-24-AI-Introduction.md

 <p>To put it more clear, Artificial Intelligence as we know are the implementations of mathematical models which can solve complex real-world problems in a heuristic way.
 This approach opens up new different ways to solve the problems ex.
 A mathematical model can be built with help of previous results with a motivation to predict or classify future results; A mathematical model can be built to remember decisions in relation to the past, current and future environment or state, these models can later be used to make informed decisions on its own.
 Given the number of mathematical approaches to try, Typically the choice of the mathematical models will be influenced by the type of problem it intends to solve.
 Hence the clear understanding of the problem is the most tricky and vital part of solving it, once the understanding is clear the mathematical solution would naturally follow.</p>

-<p>With this understanding, now we can now focus on how to design, measure and improve such mathematical models.</p>
+<p>With this understanding, we can now focus on how to design, measure and improve such mathematical models.</p>

+<p>To design an AI model </p>